Wednesday, November 27, 2024

 The Proto-Indo-Europeans basically branched out into different groups and mythologies, from the Scandinavians and Norse mythology to the Indian-Hindu mythology.

 The second reason is like unto the first.
-In that I realized that every ancient people produced a cultural mythos from their own life experiences and pre-conscious psychology and physiology as a people and culture; much like seeds and soil producing a particular kind of plant that's either healthy or unhealthy.
+I realized that every ancient people produced a cultural mythos from their own life experiences and pre-conscious psychology and physiology as a people and culture; much like seeds and soil producing a particular kind of plant that's either healthy or unhealthy.
 So that from out of my Germanic Scandinavian ancestry their grew up from cultural memory a vitally alive mythology of gods and monsters, great heroes and deadly adventures.
 This mythical storytelling energy has inspired recent movies and TV series like Conan the Barbarian, The Lord of the Rings, Game of Thrones, and the 2013 series Vikings, etc.

 On Heathenry & Racial Ideologies

-I unfortunately have to make this crystal clear, for having mentioned my desire to respect and revere my Indo-European Scandinavian ancestry, I need to separate myself and distance myself from various fraternal organizations attempting to return to the literal worship of Thor and Odin.
-Many of these types of groups (note: not all of them) often unfortunately practice controversial ideas regarding race.
+To avoid any confusion, I want to be clear up front in this introduction that I don't identify as a "heathen" like some others refer to themselves.
+I am not a practitioner of Heathenry.
+Unfortunately, I have to make this crystal clear.
+For having mentioned my desire to respect and revere my Indo-European Scandinavian ancestry, I need to separate myself and distance myself from various fraternal organizations attempting to return to the literal worship of Thor and Odin.
+Many of these types of groups (note: no, not all of them) often unfortunately practice controversial ideas regarding race.
 In this regard, to be clear I am not in any way interested in any kind of racist ideology.

-This type of Nietzscheanish spirituality has nothing to do with eugenics or racist ideologies, but is about simply living your best life, your most heroic and noble life possible as a free spirit; and procreating with women of any race or ethnicity you choose, who will provide you with healthy offspring.
-In other words, what I am promoting is not racism nor eugenics or any of that nonsense.
-I am promoting solar-pantheonism: which is a term I coined to refer to a universal spiritual philosophy found in nearly all ethnic indigenous religions as well as universal faiths like Christianity.
+This type of "Nietzscheanish spirituality" has nothing to do with eugenics or racist ideologies, but is simply about each individual person living their most life-affirming and healthiest life possible, like a man living his most heroic and noble life possible as a free spirit; and procreating with women of any race or ethnicity he chooses, who will provide him with healthy offspring.
+In other words, what I am talking about has nothing to do with racism or eugenics or any such thing.

 Greco-Nordic Americanism